Using IDENTITY to create surrogate keys using dedicated SQL pool in AzureSynapse Analytics

 SELECT sm.name , tb.name , co.name , CASE WHEN ic.column_id IS NOT NULL THEN 1 ELSE 0 END AS is_identity FROM sys.schemas AS sm JOIN sys.tables AS tb ON sm.schema_id = tb.schema_id JOIN sys.columns AS co ON tb.object_id = co.object_id LEFT JOIN sys.identity_columns AS ic ON co.object_id = ic.object_id AND co.column_id = ic.column_id WHERE sm.name = 'dbo' AND tb.name = 'T1' ;

 The IDENTITY property can't be used:

 - When the column data type is not INT or BIGINT

 - When the column is also the distribution key

 - When the table is an external table

-The following related functions are not supported in SQL Data Warehouse:
+The following related functions are not supported in dedicated SQL pool:

 This section provides some sample code you can use to perform common tasks when you work with IDENTITY columns.

 Column C1 is the IDENTITY in all the following tasks.